Difficulty Level

 Step 11: Set up your custom engraving file.

 Go to the Initial Setup tab in the Bantam Tools software and remove the Machinist-Rule.svg file, if you haven’t already.
 Then import the SVG design file you just created.
-Again, we’ll only be using the basic SVG workflow for this operation.
+Again, we’ll only be using the classic SVG workflow for this operation.
 Complete the following steps to set up your SVG file:

 - In the Milling Tools dropdown menu, select the tool(s) your plan calls for.